callstack/react-native-paper/CONTRIBUTING.md

 5. In case of doubts, check out the current code.
 For example, we use the prop `icon` not `iconName`.

+6. You can run `yarn run bootstrap` which will install all the dependecies in example & docs folder respectively.

 ## Running the example

 The example app uses [Expo](https://expo.io/).
 You will need to install the Expo app for [Android](https://play.google.com/store/apps/details?id=host.exp.exponent) and [iOS](https://itunes.apple.com/app/apple-store/id982107779) to start developing.